patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 #### Message Authentication Code (MAC)

-So what is a MAC and why do we need it?
+So what is a MAC, and why do we need it?
 A MAC is similar to a hash function, meaning it takes a message as input and generates a short so-called _tag_.
 To make sure not everybody can create a tag for any arbitrary message, the MAC function requires a secret key for its calculation.
 In contrast to a signature used with asymmetric encryption, a MAC has the same key for both generation and authentication.

 For example if two parties securely exchanged MAC keys, and every message has an authentication tag attached, they both can check if the message was created by the other party and that it wasn’t changed during transmission.
 An attacker would need the secret MAC key to forge the authentication tag.